Parish-Lab/Bergman-Variations-578/README.md

-Variations on the Bergman Cyclization Theme: Electrocyclizations of Penta-, Hepta-, and Octa-Diynes
+_Supplementary Material for_ Variations on the Bergman Cyclization Theme: Electrocyclizations of Penta-, Hepta-, and Octa-Diynes
 ===================================================================================================

 Welcome to the supplementary repository for the 5-7-8 project!
 Here, we make